BDC Hamburger Icon

 Cloud apps help you save money in two ways, and you can use that extra money to grow your business.

-First, there’s no IT infrastructure, hardware or software costs with cloud tech.
-This saves money on electricity, and it’s a great way to show your customers that you can be socially responsible and make more money at the same time.
-Second, you hire fewer workers because the cloud can automate the mundane tasks that people used to have to perform.
+First, there are no IT infrastructure, hardware or software costs with cloud tech.
+This saves money on electricity and it’s a great way to show your customers that you can be socially responsible and make a profit at the same time.
+Second, your operational costs are reduced.
+You don’t need to hire as many workers because the cloud can automate the mundane tasks that people used to have to perform.

 9. Hire fewer programmers and IT staff